 The best way to get better at this concept is to practice, practice, practice!
-Use the pattern of whole and half steps to build your Ionian scale, and try to do it starting on different notes so that you can fully grasp the sound of it.
+Use the pattern of whole and half steps to build your Ionian scale, and try to do it starting on different notes so that you can fully grasp the concept of it.

-Once you've mastered that, you have unlocked the ability to use that mode in your composition.
+Once you've mastered that, you have unlocked the ability to use that mode in your composing.
 You can choose any key you want to write in, and using the notes in that scale, compose away!

 Below is a pdf that you can download that contains all of the Ionian scales in each key to help you study and compare to your practice.